CANopenTerm/CANopenTerm/docs/lua-api.md

 pdo_del (can_id)
 ```

-The CAN IDs reserved according to CiA 301 can be used:
+The CAN-IDs reserved according to CiA 301 can be used:

 ```text
 0x181 - 0x1ff (TPDO1)